Schedule set for voting lawsuit; patients include 2-year-old - WHIZ News

 CASES

-The state has more than 65 confirmed cases of the virus, with no reported deaths.
+The state has nearly 90 confirmed cases of the virus, including 33 women and 55 men, with 26 hospitalizations and no reported deaths.
 Those include a 2-year-old boy in central Ohio and two Ohio State University employees.
-Drive-up testing was being offered by hospitals in Cincinnati, Cleveland, and Dayton, among other cities.
+The oldest patient is 91.
+Dr. Amy Acton, the state health director, said the state is now limiting testing to those who are hospitalized and to healthcare workers.

 For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.
 The vast majority of people recover.